Console Light Web Monitoring Panel#

 Passed

-Total proxied connections
+Total number of proxied connections

 Delayed

-Total delayed connections
+Total number of delayed connections

 Rejected

-Total rejected connections
+Total number of rejected connections

 Exhausted